Noam Chomsky — "It is not a matter of 'speaking truth to power.' It is a matter of speaking trut…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The goal of the corporate system is to maximize profit and market share, regardless of the consequences."
+"The whole point of the corporate system is to get rid of independent thinking."

 American linguist whose generative-grammar revolution (Syntactic Structures, 1957) reshaped linguistics, and whose Manufacturing Consent (1988, with Edward Herman) reshaped media criticism.
 Closely associated with Edward S. Herman (media-criticism co-author) and Howard Zinn (left historian peer and friend).
 For an intellectual contrast, see B.F.
 Skinner, Harvard behaviorist psychologist (1904-1990) — Chomsky's 1959 review of Skinner's Verbal Behavior is the most-cited demolition in 20th-century psychology — the moment behaviorism's dominance ended and the cognitive-science era began.
 Skinner's stimulus-response account of language and Chomsky's innate-faculty account are the cleanest 'environment vs nature' linguistic poles.